Xoffio/astrofile/README.md

 ### Rust

-If you get a warning about the `rust-analyzer` not working properly, that might mean that `rust-analyzer` is was not installed correctly by Mason
+If you get a warning about the `rust-analyzer` not working properly, that probably means that `rust-analyzer` was not installed correctly by Mason
 You can install it by running `rustup component add rust-analyzer`

 ---

-## Documentation
+## Notes

 - Any Astrocommunity plugin goes in `lua/community.lua`
 - If the system doesn't have Nerd Fonts then disable the option `opts.icons_enabled` in the file `lua/lazy_setup.lua`
 - To change the default theme go to the file `lua/plugins/astroui.lua`, and set the option `opts.colorscheme`.

+---